siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 008 Standing Waves and Discreteness.md

 The integers are not mysterious labels imposed from outside.
 They are the counting numbers of the standing-wave closure itself.

-So discreteness begins as standing-wave closure of source-free energy flow on a closed support.
-Once that bounded standing wave exists, its further global aspects can be separated.
+So discreteness begins as standing-wave closure of source-free energy flow in a self-refracting toroidal configuration.
+Once that closure exists, its further global aspects can be separated.
 The narrow-band envelope sector of the same bounded mode appears as Schrodinger dynamics in the next chapter.
 The through-hole character of that same toroidal standing wave appears as charge in the chapter after that.